Avnet/Ultra96-PYNQ/README.md

 ![alt tag](./ultra96_v2-pynq.png)
 ![alt tag](./software.png)

+## Grab the pre-built SD images!
+Click the releases tab above for instructions and the images for Ultra96 v1 or v2

-## Build PYNQ SD Image for Ultra96 V1/V2
+## Build PYNQ SD Image for Ultra96 V1/V2 (optional for advanced users)

 This repository contains source files and instructions for building PYNQ to run on the [Ultra96 board](http://zedboard.org/product/ultra96).
 Users can leverage the included